-For those of you who love their streaming, whether its TV, movies, radio or news, you know all too well that the variety you crave oftentimes requires you to subscribe to different services.
+For those of you who love their streaming, whether its TV, movies, radio communication or news, you know all too well that the variety you crave oftentimes requires you to subscribe to different services.
 For music you have Spotify, Pandora, Amazon Music, and more.
 For shows, the list is endless.
 For sports, the same thing.
 Wouldn’t it be nice to have one place to go to where you can find what you are looking for and get to it; and, manage all of those streaming services from one place, you don’t have to remember how to get into a dozen accounts to make payments and what not.

 Streamport is an app that provides exactly that.
 All you have to do is install the free app, on your desktop, on your smartphone, on your tablet, and you are set.
 All they need from you is an email, your Gmail credentials or a Facebook account.
 Once you create an account using one of those credentials, you are free to browse the over 5,000 items that are downloadable and the six big channels that offer a suite of streaming services.